Scuba Q&A: Why Do Decompression Divers Use Nitrox?

 The greater the pressure differential/level of super-saturation, the faster that inert gas will diffuse out of the body tissues.

-Without changing the gas you breath, the only means of creating super-saturation and a positive inert gas differential is by ascending to a shallower depth.
+Without changing the gas you breathe, the only means of creating super-saturation and a positive inert gas differential is by ascending to a shallower depth.

 This is why decompression divers ascend to a pre-calculated depth (to achieve super-salutation) and then stop (to allow inert gas to diffuse out).